I7-Examples/Zork/docs/source.txt

 The story headline is "A Computerized Fantasy Simulation Game".
 Use memory economy.
 A thing can be non-flaming or flaming.
 A thing is usually non-flaming.
 A thing can be non-inflammable or inflammable.
 A thing is usually non-inflammable.
-[* According to THE ELEMENTS OF STYLE:
-FLAMMABLE:
-An oddity, chiefly useful in saving lives.
+[*According to THE ELEMENTS OF STYLE --  FLAMMABLE: An oddity, chiefly useful in saving lives.
 The common word meaning "combustible" is inflammable.
 But some people are thrown off by the in- and think inflammable means "not combustible."
 For this reason, trucks carrying gasoline or explosives are now marked FLAMMABLE.
 Unless you are operating such a truck and hence are concerned with the safety of children and illiterates, use inflammable.]

 Release along with the source text and a website.
 Digging into it with is an action applying to one thing and one carried thing.